krsh/binwalk/README.md

 Binwalk is a fast, easy to use tool for analyzing, reverse engineering, and extracting firmware images.

+### Important notice

+This is a fork of the original code from ReFirmLabs.
+This fork is maintained by the community and there is no relation between the maintainers of this fork and the original authors or the original company (though we greatly appreciate their work).

 ### *** Extraction Security Notice ***